 Think automated deposits, one-off payments, and payroll tax filings.
 Co-employers will help administer payment to full-time and part-time employees (salaried and hourly), and sometimes vendors and contractors, as well.
 For this reason, your employees will see the PEO’s name, e.g., Justworks, on their paychecks.
 In sum, they’ll handle the nitty gritty of payroll administration, so you can focus on running your business.

-Certain Government Tax and Reporting Forms
+Employment Laws and Tax and Reporting Forms

 A co-employer will usually offer compliance support for certain employer taxes, employee tax forms, and reporting forms.
 That might include specified forms, such as: